snarfed/oauth-dropins/README.md

 ---
 Pull requests are welcome!
 Feel free to [ping me in #indieweb-dev](https://indieweb.org/discuss) with any questions.

 First, fork and clone this repo.
-Then, install the [Google Cloud SDK](https://cloud.google.com/sdk/) and run `gcloud components install beta cloud-datastore-emulator` to install the [datastore emulator](https://cloud.google.com/datastore/docs/tools/datastore-emulator).
-Then, set up your environment by running these commands in the repo root directory.
+Then, install the [Google Cloud SDK](https://cloud.google.com/sdk/) and run `gcloud components install cloud-firestore-emulator` to install the [Firestore emulator](https://cloud.google.com/firestore/docs/emulator).
 Once you have them, set up your environment by running these commands in the repo root directory:

 ```shell
 gcloud config set project oauth-dropins